Hiking the Thames Path

 Q. What is 'Cream Tea' and where can I get it?

 A. 'Cream Tea' is a light afternoon meal consisting of a pot of lovingly brewed tea accompanied by freshly backed scones, Cornish clotted cream and jam.
-The concept originates from Cornwall but is now popular in many parts of England, particularly in the Cotswolds which is covered by our West and Complete Thames Paths itineraries.
+The concept originates from Cornwall but is now popular in many parts of England, particularly in the Cotswolds which is covered by our Oxford to Windsor and our Complete Thames Paths itineraries.
 How far back cream teas date is open to debate, however their popularity is linked to the tourism boom of the Victorian period, when newly built railway infrastructure opened up holiday destinations like Devon, Cornwall and the Cotswolds to those lucky enough to afford such luxuries.
 Many cafés and pubs along the Thames Path will be serving Cream Tea, particularly on the sections in the countryside.
 Some places may require advance booking, so it is worth looking into in advance if you want to experience some of the best Cream Teas the area has to offer.
 Otherwise, just walk up and try your luck!
-The big question is, which do you put on first, the clotted cream or jam??
+The big question is, which do you put on first, the clotted cream or jam?
+In England, the debate rages on without end...

 Thames Path FAQs